New release, and new label design! The painting of the wings was a 1.8m creation Dru did especially for the label.

 Download tasting notes PDF

 Pinot Grigio and Pinot Gris are the same grape variety.
-Pinot Grigio is Italian, and Pinot Gris is French.
-“Grigio” and “Gris” both translate to grey, which is the colour of the grayish-blue fruit.
+Pinot Grigio is Italian, Pinot Gris is French.
+“Grigio” and “Gris” both meaning grey which is the hue present in colour of the grapes.
+Winemakers in Australia describe Gris as a late picked, more complex, wine with crisp acidity.